Getting Started with Body Weight Training

 Building a New Habit

-I’ve read James Clears article How to Build a New Habit: This is Your Strategy Guide and according to his article building a new habit has five key points:
+I’ve read James Clear’s article How to Build a New Habit: This is Your Strategy Guide.
+He writes in his article building a new habit has five key points:

 - Start small